 Meanwhile, the Bontrager Specter (Est. $140) is another, cheaper alternative to the Aeon.
-According to the editors at CompetitiveCyclist.com, it doesn't have the same "fabulous" style.
+Editors at CompetitiveCyclist.com say it doesn't have the same "fabulous" style.
 But it's still well made and comfortable, just a step down in ventilation, weight and style.

 The Lazer Helium (Est. $240) is another top-shelf helmet to consider.
 This helmet's unique one-finger adjustment system earns a better rating from CompetitiveCyclist.com editors than the Aeon's system.
 So, cyclists who want to adjust and readjust their helmets mid-pedal may want to give the Helium a try.
 However, the Helium weighs 130 grams more than the Aeon, is not much cheaper, and is only "reasonably cool," as BikeRadar.com reviewer James Huang puts it.